AGENTS

 ```bash pnpm theme={null}

-pnpx extension@latest create my-extension --install=false
+pnpx extension@latest create my-extension --install

 ```